NREC- FAQ

 For clinical trials that have not yet transitioned to the NREC system, they should continue to report to the local REC where they received their initial ethics approval.

-22. What if a research institution or local REC has a query on an NREC-approved study?
+19. What if a research institution or local REC has a query on a NREC-approved study?

 The National Office seeks to work in partnership with research institutions and local RECs and is pleased to answer any queries on the NREC process including sharing summary information on applications receiving approval.
 Queries should be directed to nationaloffice@nrec.ie.